University Data Center

 This document defines the service level agreement for the University Data Center (UDC).

 The UDC provides state-of-the-art co-location facilities for campus departments and researchers at the University of Texas at Austin.
-It also houses systems running enterprise services critical to students, faculty, and staff.
-This secure facility provides:
+UDC-C maintains an extremely high availability infrastructure and is suitable for all critical production systems.
+UDC-B maintains a high availability infrastructure suitable for backup and disaster recovery systems.
+They also house systems running enterprise services critical to students, faculty, and staff.
+These secure facilities provide:

 - Server co-location space: Raised floor room equipped with server cabinets, network switches, network connections, and power distribution equipment.